boazbk/tcs/lec_01_introduction.md

    >c.
 Invention of modern electronic computers (improving upon calculations with pen and paper)

 > # {.exercise}
-The 1977  Apple II personal computer had a processor speed of 1.023Mhz or about $10^6$ operations per seconds.
+The 1977  Apple II personal computer had a processor speed of 1.023 Mhz or about $10^6$ operations per seconds.
 At the time of this writing the world's fastest supercomputer performs 93 "petaflops" ($10^{15}$ floating point operations per second) or about $10^{18}$ basic steps per second.
 Compute the size of input that each one of those computers can handle in a week of computation, if the algorithm they run takes on input of length $n$: \
    >a. $n$ operations. \
    >b. $n^2$ operations. \
    >c. $n\log n$ operations. \